zhezhouzz/HATs/README.md

 ##### Step 1: Preprocess

-The following scripts run the preprocess on all benchmark suite displayed in Table 1 of the paper, and store the result into statfile file (defined in config file `meta-config.json`, the default location is `.stat`).
+The following scripts run the preprocess step on all benchmark suite displayed in Table 1 of the paper, and store the result into a statfile file (defined in config file `meta-config.json`, the default location is `.stat`).

     $ ../.venv/bin/python scripts/comprehensive.py silent ntyping data/ri